Said-Akbar/Intro-to-Python/README.md

 # Intro-to-Python
-My exercises on Python from Udemy bootcamp
+My notes and exercises on Python from Udemy bootcamp